google-deepmind/mujoco/doc/XMLreference.rst

     :height: 200px

 This element defines an active adhesion actuator which injects force at contacts in the normal direction.
-On the right is a video demonstrating the this actuator type.
+On the right is a video demonstrating this actuator type.
 The model shown in the video can be found `here
 <https://github.com/deepmind/mujoco/tree/main/model/adhesion>`_.
 The transmission target is a :el:`body`, and adhesive
-forces are injected into all contacts invloving geoms which belong to this body.
-The force is devided equally between multiple active contacts.
-Because it requires contact, it cannot apply force at a distance, and is more like the active adhesion on the feet of geckos and insects rather than an industrial vaccum gripper.
+forces are injected into all contacts involving geoms which belong to this body.
+The force is divided equally between multiple active contacts.
+Because it requires contact, it cannot apply a force at a distance, and is more like the active adhesion on the feet of geckos and insects rather than an industrial vacuum gripper.
 Adhesion actuators' length is always 0. :at:`ctrlrange` is required and must also be nonnegative (no repulsive forces are allowed).
 The underlying :el:`general` attributes are set as follows: